wrightw404/01Module/README.md

 THEN I find a concise, descriptive title

 when all of the criteria have been met then the module is complete.

+One of the big challenges I had with this challenge involved git.
+I encountered a few errors when trying to upload the clone version to my repository.
+It took a lot of research to figure it out and I'm glad to say that I accomplished it on my own.
+So I definitely learned my way around git and github.
+Another thing I learned was the importance of using semantic code.
+It really does make reading and finding things in the code much easier, along with it also helping with search engine optimization.